YUNQIUGUO/ONNXRuntime_Mobile_Sample-_Applications/examples/image_classifications/android/README.md

 This example is loosely based on [Google CodeLabs - Getting Started with CameraX](https://codelabs.developers.google.com/codelabs/camerax-getting-started)

 ### Model
-We use classic MobileNetV1(float) model in this sample app.
+We use classic MobileNetV2(float) model and MobileNetV2 (uint8) in this sample app.

 ## Requirements
 - Android Studio 4.1+ (installed on Mac/Windows/Linux)